SRSQ: Style

 SRSQ is primarily referred to as a dream pop project, though her music has also been said to include genres such as darkwave, post-punk, and gothic rock, and has been compared to artists such as Cocteau Twins, My Bloody Valentine, and Dead Can Dance.

 Ashlyn has described Cocteau Twins as "kind of in my blueprint as a person and artist", and also named major influences such as Slowdive and the Knife.

 Equipment

 Ashlyn primarily writes and plays music on synthesizers such as a Yamaha PSR-48 and a Roland JX-3P, which she runs through effects pedals including the DOD Electronics Death Metal Distortion FX86B, Boss MT-2 Metal Zone, and Strymon BlueSky reverb pedal.
 She uses Roland's VT-3 Aira for vocal manipulation.

 Personal life

-Ashlyn currently lives in East Dallas, Texas, having moved to the state in 2015 to be with her girlfriend, fellow musician Leigh Violet of Psychic Killers and Visage Irregular.
+Ashlyn moved to East Dallas, Texas, in 2015 to be with her girlfriend, fellow musician Leigh Violet of Psychic Killers and Visage Irregular.
 Ashlyn met Violet while on tour with Them Are Us Too, and decided to move across the country to be with her despite being advised against doing so.
+As of 2025, Ashlyn was living in her childhood home, having broken up with her girlfriend after an eight-year relationship.

 Ashlyn has been diagnosed with ADHD and bipolar disorder, which served as the main inspiration and subject matter for Ever Crashing.
-She self-identifies as a queer femme.
+She is a queer femme.